 - Increase the penalties for violating the speed limit laws, either in terms of points assessed against e driver record or amount of fine, or both.
 If penalties are increased, they should be kept in proper perspective so that the DSP and local government police departments and the courts are willing to enforce the measure. - Impose no constraints on the DSP and local government police departments insofar as use of the most modern enforcement tools or techniques is concerned. - Clarify or streamline state laws to allow for rapid and equitable prosecution of the increased number of violators that will likely arise.
-With court dockets already extremely burdened, this is no small issue
+With court dockets already extremely burdened, this is no small issue.

 Public Information and Education: Along with all of the above, it is imperative that the public be kept completely informed of the changes that are to take place, especially in regard to enforcement levels and techniques and any changes in the penalties associated with speed limit violation.
 However, it is hoped that the thrust of any public information and education (PI&E) campaign would focus on the seriousness of the fuel shortfall and what can be gained through compliance, rather than on the sanctions that will be imposed.
 As an example, the benefits of reducing motoring costs and reduced number of accidents should be cited.
-The DSP is well equipped to handle such a public information effort, since the DSP, the Office of Highway Safety (OHS), and the Delaware Department of Transportation (DELDOT) all have components that engage regularly in this activity.
+The DSP is well equipped to handle such a public information (DELDOT) all have components that engage regularly in this activity.
 In addition, these agencies regularly use a variety of media, such as television, radio, newspapers, billboards, etc., to carry their messages.